New derived symmetries of some hyperk\"ahler varieties: Hilbert scheme calculation

-In this subsection we will show that if $S$ is a smooth surface then the nested Hilbert scheme $S^{[n-2,n-1,n]}$ is irreducible, which we needed to know in \S\ref{hard}.
-Note that not all nested Hilbert schemes are irreducible: for $n \gg 0$, $S^{[1,2,\dotsc,n]}$ has components whose dimension is greater than the expected $2n$ \cite{haiman}.
+In this section we show that if $S$ is a smooth surface then the nested Hilbert scheme $S^{[n-2,n-1,n]}$ is irreducible, which we needed in \S\ref{hard}.
+Note that not all nested Hilbert schemes are irreducible: if $n \gg 0$ then $S^{[1,2,\dotsc,n]}$ has components whose dimension is greater than the expected $2n$.\footnote{I thank Mark Haiman for explaining this to me.}